List of Dark Shadows episodes

-Dark Shadows is an American gothic soap opera that originally aired weekdays on the ABC television network, from June 27, 1966, to April 2, 1971.
+Dark Shadows is an American Gothic soap opera that originally aired weekdays on the ABC television network, from June 27, 1966, to April 2, 1971.
 A total of 1,225 episodes were produced, but during the course of its run, the show was pre-empted 20 times.
 ABC would compensate for this by occasionally skipping, double numbering and, in one case, triple numbering episodes in order to keep a show ending in a 5 or 0 airing on Fridays.
-This is why the last episode produced has #1245 when in actuality it was only the 1,225th episode produced.
-The following is a complete list of all episodes.
+This is why the last episode produced is episode 1,245, when in actuality it was only the #1,225th episode actually produced.
+The table below is a complete list of all episodes.
 Along with production information, it also includes a list of the DVD releases in volume format.